Unirep/Unirep/packages/docs/docs/contracts-api/unirep-sol.md

 :::danger
 It is expected that the attester will validate an epoch key before performing an attestation. <br/>
-Validity of an epoch key: <br/>
+To check the validity of an epoch key: <br/>
 - [Epoch key proof](../circuits-api/circuits.md#epoch-key-proof) should be valid.
 (See [`EpochKeyVerifierHelper`](./epoch-key-verifier-helper.md)). <br/>
 - [State tree root](../protocol/trees.md#state-tree) should exist.
 (See [`attesterStateTreeRootExists`](#attesterstatetreerootexists)) <br/>
 - Epoch should match the current epoch (See: [`attesterCurrentEpoch`](#attestercurrentepoch)) <br/>

-If one of these validities are not verified, it is possible for attestations to be lost.
+All of these must be verified to confirm epoch key validity.
+Attestations may be lost if these are not verified.
 :::

 ```sol